anga4/reactnd-project-myreads-starter/README.md

 The MyReads App has two pages:

 - The MainPage which displays three shelves and a list of books corresponding books associated to that shelve and
-- The SearchPage from which you can search for a book and put an add to a shelve.
+- The SearchPage from which you can search for a book an add to a shelve.

 ## How to install & Run